nickjohnson13/Plant_FinanceSE/_sources/installation.txt

 Clone the repository at `<https://github.com/WISDEM/Plant_FinanceSE>`_ or download the releases and uncompress/unpack (Plant_FinanceSE.py-|release|.tar.gz or Plant_FinanceSE.py-|release|.zip)

-Install Plant_FinanceSE, first activate the OpenMDAO environment and then install with the following command.
+To install Plant_FinanceSE, first activate the OpenMDAO environment and then install with the following command.

 .. code-block:: bash